6.5 NCCI, MUE, & Edit Resolution

 Key Takeaways

-- National Correct Coding Initiative (NCCI) Procedure-to-Procedure edits pair a Column 1 (payable) code with a Column 2 (bundled) code; the Column 2 code is denied unless an allowed modifier overrides the edit.
+- National Correct Coding Initiative (NCCI) Procedure-to-Procedure (PTP) edits pair a Column 1 (payable, comprehensive) code with a Column 2 (bundled, component) code; the Column 2 code denies unless an allowed modifier overrides the edit and documentation supports it.

-- The PTP modifier indicator drives override: 0 = no modifier can unbundle the pair, 1 = an appropriate modifier may unbundle, 9 = the edit has been deleted and does not apply.
+- The PTP modifier indicator drives the override: 0 = no modifier can unbundle, 1 = an appropriate modifier may unbundle, 9 = the edit is deleted and does not apply.

 - Medically Unlikely Edits (MUE) cap the units of service for a single HCPCS/CPT code per patient, per provider, per date of service.

-- An MUE Adjudication Indicator (MAI) of 1 is a claim-line edit (may be split), 2 is a date-of-service edit that is an absolute per-day limit, and 3 is a date-of-service edit that may be appealed with documentation.
+- An MUE Adjudication Indicator (MAI) of 1 is a claim-line edit (legitimate excess may sometimes go on separate lines), 2 is an absolute per-day limit, and 3 is a per-day edit that can be appealed with documentation.

-- Modifier 59 or the X{EPSU} modifiers are appropriate only when the services are genuinely distinct; using them solely to defeat an edit on bundled services is an unbundling error and potential fraud.
+- Modifier 59 or X{EPSU} modifiers are appropriate only when services are genuinely distinct; using them solely to defeat an edit on bundled services is unbundling and a potential False Claims Act violation.

 Why Edit Systems Exist

 CMS uses automated claim-edit systems to enforce correct coding and prevent overpayment.
-The two a biller works with daily are the National Correct Coding Initiative (NCCI) and Medically Unlikely Edits (MUE).
-NCCI is sometimes called CCI.
-Understanding these edits is what separates a biller who simply resubmits a denial from one who knows whether the denial is correct.
+The two a biller works with daily are the National Correct Coding Initiative (NCCI) — sometimes called CCI — and Medically Unlikely Edits (MUE).
+Both are published quarterly on the CMS website and apply to Medicare Part B and Medicaid claims, and most commercial payers adopt them too.
+Understanding these edits separates a biller who blindly resubmits a denial from one who knows whether the denial is correct and whether an override is even allowed.

 NCCI Procedure-to-Procedure (PTP) Edits

-PTP edits identify pairs of codes that should not normally be billed together for the same patient, by the same provider, on the same date of service.
+PTP edits identify pairs of codes that should not normally be billed together for the same patient, same provider, same date of service.
 Each edit lists two codes:

 - Column 2 — the code considered a component of Column 1; it is denied as bundled.

-When a Column 1 / Column 2 pair appears on a claim, the Column 2 code is denied unless an allowed modifier overrides the edit and the clinical facts justify it.
+When a Column 1 / Column 2 pair appears on a claim, the Column 2 code denies unless an allowed modifier overrides the edit and the clinical facts justify it.
+Two NCCI tables exist: one for practitioner/physician services and one for outpatient hospital services; an edit can differ between them.

 The PTP Modifier Indicator

-Every PTP edit carries a modifier indicator that tells the biller whether an override is even possible:
+Every PTP edit carries a modifier indicator telling the biller whether an override is even possible:

 | Indicator | Meaning | Can a modifier unbundle the pair? |